-To determine whether there was a sufficient volume of sales in Brazil to serve as a viable basis for calculating NV, we compared the respondents' volume of home market sales of the foreign like product to their U.S. sales volume, in accordance with sections 773(a)(1)(B) and (C) of the Act.
+To determine whether there was a sufficient volume of sales of SSB in Brazil to serve as a viable basis for calculating NV (i.e., the aggregate volume of home market sales of the foreign like product is equal to or greater than five percent of the aggregate volume of U.S. sales), we compared the respondent's volume of home market sales of the foreign like product to their U.S. sales volume, in accordance with sections 773(a)(1)(B) and (C) of the Act.
 Because the volume of Villares' home market sales of the foreign like product exceeded five percent of their aggregate U.S. sales volume of the subject merchandise, we preliminarily determine that Villares' home market is viable for comparison purposes.